 The children went on to create a brand new story for Dave Pigeon and Skipper which saw the feathery duo in the Land of Dragons facing off against three dragons with just a marshmallow.
 Dave and Skipper then had to escape Pointy Crillon via a trapdoor.
 The pigeons arrived in Candy Land, thinking the coast was clear, only to be set upon by the trio of dragons again.
 They escaped the hungry dragons, dressed up as candy floss and made it all the way to The End.

-Thank you to all who came along and got involved.
-And a HUGE thank you to the brilliant staff at The Roald Dahl Museum who made us feel so at home during our time at the museum.
+Thank you so much to all the staff and pupils who came along and a HUGE thank you to Julia and Team Plymouth SLS who looked after us during our visit.

 Our first review for Dave Pigeon (Racer!) is in and I couldn’t be more delighted.
 Reviewed by the team behind North Somerset Teachers’ Book Award, who awarded Dave Pigeon the Read Aloud Award back in 2016, this is a very special review for Team Dave Pigeon.
 Have a read of the full review here.